flq/flq.github.io/_posts/2017-11-24-in-love-until-its-my-turn.md

 * The wealthy think that they are actually better than the rest and are entitled to even more
 * Institutions fail to rigorously weed out the stinking filth that always forms at the bottom of any living system and begin to show blind eyes towards certain groups of people

 __You will get Nazis__.
-If you let them prosper, they will __ensnare the people__ by channeling the anger and vile that the above points accumulate in a society.
-They will tap on the __racism__ that is related to a lack of empathy, exposure to different viewpoints and a terrible legacy of our evolutionary background.
+If you let them prosper, they will __ensnare you__ by channeling the anger and vile that the above points accumulate in you.
+They will tap on your __racism__ that is related to a lack of empathy, exposure to different viewpoints and a terrible legacy of our evolutionary background.
 They will get __cocky__.
 They will erode the institutions while sweet-talking you into parting with your morale, your ethics and utimately your soul.
 They will happily __throw your body into a meat grinder__ if it furthers their Agenda.
 It is the evil that will consume itself when there is nothing left to burn.

 Hence, if you
 * consider yourself better because your parents provided you with the bootstraps to bootstrap yourself